helloMinhDang/Text-Summarizer/README.md

 # Text-Summarizer

-My personal project on NLP
+My personal NLP project for automatic text summarization in Vietnamese and English.